 - MHF4U (minimum grade of 70% required)

 - 3 additional 4U/M courses (no more than two 4M courses)

 Additional Admission Criteria

-A Supplementary Application (including leadership profile, video interview and timed writing exercise) is required by the deadline listed below.
-Details and supplementary application will be available in November 2021.
+A Supplementary Application (including leadership profile, video interview and timed writing exercise) is required.
+Details and supplementary application will be available in November 2023.

 For questions about the Supplementary Application, please contact the Schulich School of Business at email@example.com or 416-736-5081.

 If you apply to an undergraduate program, you may meet the language requirements if you have successfully completed – or are in the process of successfully completing – 1 of the following:

 - 4 full years of study in English (or French) at an accredited high school in Canada or where English is the official primary language of the country, or

 - 4 full years of study at the high-school level where English is the primary language of instruction, or

 - 1 full year of study in an accredited university degree program in English in a country where English is a primary language or where English is the official language of the institution, or